 In his head, Doil admitted that he was not certain what he would do when he reached them – did one simply knock when approaching the Blood Temple?
 Was there some ritual he needed to perform?
 Or perhaps they would demand payment before he was even allowed inside the Temple.
 It was the Blood Priests, after all, who preached that all things had their costs.
 He was saved from having to decide when he noticed a stirring in the mists ahead, and realized that the gates seemed to be swinging open of their own accord.

 A red-robed figure emerged from the mist, or perhaps it would have been more accurate to say that the mist parted for the figure, swirling and moving aside like a guard hound stepping aside that its master might inspect its catch, yet staying close enough to close teeth in throat should that catch yet manifest a threat.
-Doil’s heart hammered in his chest, and he took an involuntary half-step back before he was able to gather again the scattered threads of his courage, such as they were.
+Doil’s heart hammered in his chest, and he took an involuntary half-step back before he was able to gather again the scattered, inconsistent threads of his courage.
 The red-robed figure stopped a pace in front of Doil, and lowered her hood.

 “Welcome to the Isle of Blood, Doil of Merolate,” the woman intoned.
 In a softer voice, she continued, and now there was a smile that Doil could almost have been convinced was friendly.
 “It is so good to finally meet you; Borivat has told me so much about you.”

-This was not by any conceivable expansion of the imagination the kind of response Doil had anticipated.
+This was not by any conceivable exertion of the imagination the kind of response Doil had anticipated.
 “Um, you know Borivat?”
 He tried with some difficulty to keep the skepticism from his voice.

 “Hm,” the priestess replied in the affirmative.
 “I am Priestess Marinae.”
 She paused, waiting for Doil to connect the dots.